playermissile/dli_tutorial/index.rst

  * DLIs can be interrupted by other DLIs
  * DLIs can be interrupted by the vertical blank
+ * The vertical blank can be interrupted by a DLI
  * a DLI on a JVB instruction will cause interrupts on every scan line until the vertical blank

 DLI Interrupting Another DLI